Dead of Night (Torchwood): Reception

 The A.V.
 Club's Zack Handlen awarded "Dead of Night" a B− rating.
 He felt that the episode did not have any truly tense scenes compared to previous episode "Rendition".
 While he celebrated that the "two-fer sex scene" was unusual for mainstream science fiction, Handlen felt it "didn't make for gripping television", and felt Jack's hook-up was at least more believable than the prospect of a Rex/Vera romance.
 Though he gave the episode a relatively high rating, and was optimistic for Miracle Day as a series, Handlen's concluding paragraph stated "an episode like this isn't a good sign".
 Los Angeles Times reviewer Emily VanDerWerff wrote "With every week it’s on the air, Torchwood: Miracle Day continues to expand its scope"; her review was largely positive but marked with criticisms.
-She felt "the episode's mid-section was where it was flabbiest", referring to Gwen's contact with Rhys and the lovemaking scenes.
+She felt "the episode's mid-section was where it was flabbiest", referring to Gwen's contact with Rhys and the sex scenes.
 Like Handlen, she remarked on the believability of the Rex/Vera pairing, saying "It made sense for later in the episode that Rex and Vera had hooked up (since it gave her stronger motivation to work with Torchwood), but in the moment, it seemed ludicrously convenient."
 Like Handlen, VanDerWerff didn't find the American public's reaction to Danes believable either.
 However, her summary said "All in all, this was a "putting the pieces in place" kind of episode, and though some of the pieces were moved quite inelegantly—again, the Rex and Vera hook-up—much of whether this episode stands out as the start of a decline or a brief hiccup will be determined by where the pieces go from here."

 Assignment X gave the episode a positive review, stating "Although there’s certainly plenty here for new viewers to enjoy, there’s such a richness of character development for old fans to appreciate."
 WhatCulture! gave the episode 5 stars, praising it as "easily the best episode of the series thus far", with "plenty of character development" and plot momentum, which bodes well for Starz' Miracle Day investment.
 Den of Geek gave the episode a positive review, praising Espenson's script for having "fun with the cultural differences" in the Torchwood team, and for the development of friction around Rex.
 The reviewer praised the use of "old fashioned Torchwood technology" from past seasons, and praised the episode on a whole for showing " what Torchwood continues to do extremely well, namely, the slower moments, where very good characters are put in extraordinary situations.
 It sounds a very simple thing to praise Miracle Day for, but it's something that many, many shows get wrong."

 In the United Kingdom the consolidated ratings reveal that 5.49 million viewers watched this episode, making it the 8th most popular of the week.
 Between broadcast on the 28th and the end of July the programme had amassed a further 410,000 viewers on the UK catch up service iPlayer.